 Many investors do not fit the criteria listed above for buying individual MLPs, but thankfully, a variety of MLP access products are available to investors.

 MLPs are pass-through structures that do not pay taxes at the entity level.
 Instead, income and deductions are passed through to the end investor.
-Regulated investment companies (RICs) such as Closed-End Funds (CEFs), Mutual Funds, and Exchanged Traded Funds (ETFs) under the Investment Company Act of 1940 (collectively, “40 Act Funds”) are also pass-through structures.
+Regulated investment companies (RICs) such as closed-end funds (CEFs), mutual funds, and exchange-traded funds (ETFs) under the Investment Company Act of 1940 (collectively, “40 Act Funds”) are also pass-through structures.
 Under current law, 40 Act Funds seeking to retain pass-through status are prohibited from owning more than 25% of their assets in MLPs.
-Funds that abide by this law have come to be called “RIC-compliant.”
+Funds that abide by this law are called “RIC-compliant.”

 There are funds that have more than 25% of their assets in MLPs; however, these funds are no longer pass-through structures and are required to pay taxes at the fund level.
-Functionally, this means that fund performance is reduced by the amount of taxes accrued (i.e. will be owed when positions are sold).
+Functionally, this means that fund performance is reduced by the amount of taxes accrued (i.e., will be owed when positions are sold).
 Think of it like your employer withholding a certain portion of income taxes.
 In this case, the fund withholds (or accrues) a portion of the returns.
 Some funds will use leverage to offset some of the effect of taxes.
-While leverage can increase returns when performance is positive, leverage will also magnify losses when performance is negative leverage will also cause the fund to lose more money.
+While leverage can increase returns when performance is positive, leverage will also magnify losses when performance is negative.
 These funds are also able to preserve the return of capital benefit for their investors, and since they can own 100% MLPs, the proportion of income that is classified as return of capital is greater.
 They tend to be favored by investors seeking to maximize after-tax income.

 Some funds are passively managed, where performance is linked to an index or benchmark.
 These funds tend to have lower fees.
 An actively managed fund has higher fees to account for the fact that a portfolio manager must be paid to choose individual stocks.

-To help navigate the variety of investment products available, Alerian has provided the decision tree shown below.
+To help navigate the variety of investment products available, Alerian has provided the decision tree below.

 40 Act Funds – C-Corporation taxation – 100% MLPs